Harti: Northern Sultanates

 The Majeerteen Sultanate (Migiurtinia) was founded in the mid-18th century.
 It rose to prominence the following century, under the reign of the resourceful Boqor (King) Osman Mahamuud.
 Centred in Aluula, it controlled much of northern and central Somalia in the 19th and early 20th centuries.
 The polity maintained a robust trading network, entered into treaties with foreign powers, and exerted strong centralized authority on the domestic front.

 With the gradual extension of European colonial rule into northern Somalia, all three sultanates were annexed to Italian Somaliland and British Somaliland in the early 20th century.

 Darawiish sultanate-emirate-chieftainship

 The Darawiish, mostly hailed from the Dhulbahante and drew the majority of its followers from this clan; the four major Darawiish administrative divisions, i.e. Dooxato, Shiikhyaale, Golaweyne and Miinanle were near exclusively Dhulbahante.
 The Dhulbahante in Buuhodle were particularly the first and most persistent supporters of the Dervish chieftainship-emirate-sultanate.
-The poet Aadan Carab noted that the Dhulbahante experienced a genocide at the hands of European colonialists due to their Darawiish adherence, noting the Dhulbahante genocide in his poem Diidda Ama Yeella.
 The Dervish chieftainship-sultanate resisted colonial occupation, especially the British who were aided by other Somali clans.